 The focus will be on subwoofers for now, as they’re the simplest of loudspeakers to work with.
-While a 2-way (or 3-way) project would be very interesting to write about, passive crossovers alone have been the subject of many articles.
+While a 2-way (or 3-way) discussion would be very interesting to write about, passive crossovers alone have been the subject of many articles.
 That said, let’s dive in.

 First we’re going to cover something incredibly exciting: graphs.
 Some manufacturers provide series of graphs in the data sheets for their products, which can be rather useful if you know how to interpret them.
 So, we’re going to go through some graphs and what they mean with regards to how the product will actually sound.

 Figure 1 shows a list of frequency ranges and what they sound like.
 Please note that this is my own interpretation – others feel that certain labels are better for certain areas, but I’ll be using these terms and sticking to them.